GameOver94/Presentation-Clicker/README.md

   - Simple GUI for connecting and sending commands
   - Log window for feedback

+### Theming: Light/Dark
+- Both the Client and Listener UIs now support switching between a light and a dark theme at runtime.
+- Use the ☀️/🌛 button in the UI to toggle between light ("flatly") and dark ("darkly") modes instantly.
+- You can also set the theme at launch with the `--theme` command line option (e.g., `--theme darkly`).

 ## Installation

 ### 1. Download the Project